The Teaching Model

 Our training is designed to:

 The government added first aid in schools to the curriculum in 2020.
-Although lesson plans and resources have been provided; no provision to teach basic skills face-to-face has been made to our knowledge.
-Our Charity began in 2016 before first aid was added to the curriculum, because these skills are so important.
+Although lesson plans and resources have been provided; as far as we are aware, no provision to teach basic skills face-to-face has been made.
+Our charity began in 2016 before first aid was added to the curriculum, because these skills are so important.
 Research has shown that many people are still reluctant to perform CPR. https://warwick.ac.uk/newsandevents/pressreleases/nearly_a_third

-By reaching out and teaching children four very simple skills we hope to equip and empower them to feel they can step up and provide assistance should they see a child choking or collapse, or an adult collapse.
+By teaching children four very simple skills, we aim to equip and empower them to feel they can step up and provide assistance should they see a child choking or collapse, or an adult collapse.

 In time this will create a society where it is the norm to step up and offer assistance – rather than be reluctant to get involved.